secinthenet/crypto-guide/README.md

 ## Threat model

 -   Malware and attacks originating from the Internet have a very high risk.
-Any malware infection in a device that handles secrets is assumed to fully compromise the secrets.
+Any malware infection in a device that handles secrets can compromise all the secrets the device holds, and possibly other secrets in devices with physical proximity.
+-   Human errors in executing protocols are highly likely.
+-   Any physical location can be compromised, whether by theft or physical damage.
 -   Physical attacks have a low risk, but defending against simple ones (burglars and thieves) is in scope.
 -   Physical attacks by a sophisticated adversary are out of scope.